Background

 Before you dive into agility training, it’s important to lay the foundation with some basic steps and preparation.
 Here’s how to get started:

-1. Ensure Your Dog is Ready
+1. Make sure Your Dog is Ready

 • Physical Health: Dogs need to be in good health to handle the physical exertion required by agility training.